briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 1. _(A)_ A taxpayer may elect to be subject to sections 124.27 to 124.41 of the Codified Ordinances in lieu of the provisions set forth in the remainder of this chapter.
-Notwithstanding any other provision of this chapter, upon the taxpayer’s election, both of the following shall apply:
+Notwithstanding any other provision of this chapter, upon the taxpayer's election, both of the following shall apply:

     1. _(1)_ The state Tax Commissioner shall serve as the sole administrator of the municipal net profit tax for which the taxpayer as defined in 124.28(C)